hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   multi-group gather is therefore restricted to selected detection-tail merges that cannot be consumed as a split Conv; Micro-MobileNet has no corresponding Concat performance baseline.
-- Full YOLO compilation now passes both resize operations, all three MaxPools, all three head transposes, and the DFL16/class chain, then stops at the full-schedule TCDM capacity check.
+- An earlier full-YOLO checkpoint passed both resize operations, all three MaxPools, all three head transposes, and the DFL16/class chain, then stopped at the full-schedule TCDM capacity check.
 Structural compact C16 handling and striped DMA3D Concat gathering reduced the original peak from 1,659,008 bytes.
   The compact C144x2100 merge is no longer materialized: each scale runs one fused scheduler operation that emits DFL16 plus class LUT, followed by compact